NWS confirms EF-1 tornado hit New Bern area Monday

 NEW BERN, N.C.
-(WNCT) – Some residents are recovering after a possible tornado had touched down in parts of the New Bern area Monday night, leaving some of its destruction behind.
+(WNCT/WNCN) – The National Weather Service has confirmed a tornado touched down near parts of New Bern Monday night, leaving some of its destruction behind.

+Residents told WNCT they were very scared and, despite the significant damage the storm caused in the areas impacted, they’re grateful they and their loved ones weren’t hurt.

-Tuesday evening, just after 5 p.m., the NWS confirmed an EF-1 tornado with winds estimated at between 80-90 mph touched down in the west-northwest area of New Bern at 8:20 p.m.
-It ended a minute later.
+The NWS confirmed an EF-1 tornado with winds estimated at between 80-90 miles per hour touched down in the west-northwest area of New Bern at 8:20 p.m.
+It ended one minute later.

 Kinsey said he was at the store when he got the alert of the approaching storm.
 He is a resident of Colony Estates in New Bern, where some of the storm damage was reported.

-“But when I got back, when I was on my way back, I saw a lot of debris, wind blowing, and everything, and when I got here to the house, everything was just chaos,” Kinsey Jr. said “Everywhere you know.
-And my flag pole over there was down.”
+“But when I got back, when I was on my way back, I saw a lot of debris, wind blowing, and everything, and when I got here to the house, everything was just chaos,” Kinsey Jr. said.

 Storm damage was also reported on Hyman Road just outside of New Bern.